Firefox Tweak Guide

 There is a file called Prefs.js in each profiles folder which holds most of the Firefox preferences you set in the Firefox Options menus, as well as those you manually change or add in About:Config.
 This file is automatically generated by Firefox and updated whenever you make changes to Firefox's configuration.
 Typically you won't need to manually edit this file.
 Instead, if you want to add customized preferences to Firefox outside of those available in the Options menus, there are two preferred ways in which you can do this:

-2. A much easier way to customize the majority of Firefox's preferences - both the readily available ones and those which are usually hidden - is via the About:Config method, which is covered separately below and on the next page.
+2. A much easier way to customize the majority of Firefox's preferences - both the readily available ones and those which are usually hidden - is via the About:Config method, which is covered separately below, and in more detail on the next page.

-The main uses for Prefs.js and/or User.js would be if you wanted to backup or copy across your custom Firefox configuration or tweaks to another machine or to another install of Firefox, or if you want to manually delete About:Config entries you've manually added but no longer want.
+The main uses for Prefs.js and/or User.js would be if you wanted to backup or copy across just your custom Firefox options and tweaks to another install of Firefox, or if you want to delete About:Config entries you've manually added but no longer want.
 Note that if you want to edit Prefs.js and/or User.js you should always close all open instances of Firefox first before opening either of these files in a text editor, otherwise your changes will not be properly saved or implemented in Firefox.

-To quickly and easily access a whole range of advanced customizations and preferences for Firefox, simply type 'About:Config' (without quotes) in the Address Bar then press Enter.
+To quickly and easily access a whole range of advanced customizations and preferences for Firefox, type About:Config in the Address Bar then press Enter.
 After accepting the warning prompt shown, Firefox displays a large range of preferences sorted alphabetically.
-We cover all the major preferences, both those which are already shown under About:Config, and some which will need to be created by the user, starting on the next page of this guide.
+We cover all of the key preferences, both those which are already shown under About:Config, and some which will need to be created by the user, starting on the next page of this guide.

-Any changes made using the About:Config method are stored in the Prefs.js file in your Profile folder as mentioned further above.
+Any changes made using the About:Config method are stored in the Prefs.js file in your Profile folder, as covered further above.
 It is recommended that you backup this file before using the About:Config method as a precaution, because some changes to About:Config cannot be easily undone without restoring or editing the Prefs.js file.
-If you didn't backup the file before making changes, you can manually edit Prefs.js with any text editor to remove the line(s) containing the altered preference(s) you don't want, and it will be reset back to its default.
+If you didn't backup the file before making changes, you can manually edit Prefs.js with any text editor to remove the line(s) containing the altered preference(s) you don't want, and it will remove those preferences or reset them back to their default values.
 Any settings already available in the normal Firefox Options menus are best changed from within Firefox, not using About:Config or any other method.

 This file is a style sheet which controls the Firefox interface, and users can insert various commands into it to modify the way Firefox looks beyond the settings available in the Options menu.
-This file doesn't normally exist in your Profile folder, and as of Firefox 4.0, neither does the \Chrome subdirectory of your Profile folder which it normally sits under.
+This file doesn't normally exist in your Profile folder, and neither does the \Chrome subdirectory of your Profile folder which it needs to sit under.
 Go to your profile folder as listed at the top of this page, and create a new subdirectory called Chrome.
-For example, under Windows Vista/7 it the full directory path should look like this:
+For example, under Windows Vista, 7 or 8 the full directory path should look like this: